sqroot-eu/sqroot.eu/_posts/2018/2018-02-18-outage-reports-from-personal-homelab.md

 fast and also blocks malicious sites at the DNS level, "for free".
 Adding a tertiary DNS (`8.8.8.8`) to the firewall's pool of configured DNS servers hotfixed the issue and the customer was happily using the Internet again.

-{% picture 2018/outages/dns-servers.png alt="DNS servers" %}
+{% asset 2018/outages/dns-servers.png alt="DNS servers" %}

 Some minutes later, the Quad9 DNS service was working again and the hotfix could be removed.